mills32/M3D-for-PlayStation-Portable/README.md

   - Only the first bone can be translated, it will translate the whole model.
 The rest of the bones **only support rotation**, (not translation or scale).
   - Do not forget to apply location, rotation and scale to the armature object and the models.
   - Do not rotate or translate bone.0 at frame 0, PSP will use this as the default position.

+**<ins>MORPHING MODELS:</ins>** These models are created by storing several shapes, then the PSP can render a transition from one to the other.
+Supported models are:
+  - m3m: a bunch of binary PSP models (Blender 2.7 export plugin included).
+Only 8 frames are supported.

 ## OPTIMIZE

 1- Do not use lighting unless you really need it.